Kraballa/MarkWiki/readme.md

 4. run a developer server with `flask --app wikiserver run`

 ## Planned Features
-- automatic table of contents creation with a sidebar
+- [x] automatic table of contents creation with a sidebar
+- [ ] sidebar with newest and most recently changed files